Types of clouds | Cirrus, Cirrostratus, Cirrocumulus, etc.

 Cumulus clouds

-These fair weather clouds have a fluffy cotton like appearance.
-Cumulus clouds have a flat horizontal base and they generally do not have a great vertical height.
+Cumulus clouds have a fluffy, cotton-like appearance with a flat horizontal base.
+These clouds generally do not have a great vertical height.

 Cumulonimbus clouds